InComeS: Integrating Compression and Selection Mechanisms into LLMs for Efficient Model Editing: Experiments

-\paragraph{Multi-hop edits} We test our method on MQuAKE for the multiple-hop edit scenario, where the models are required to check multiple edits to answer each query.
-Because of this requirement, we mainly compare with methods designed to support batch or sequential editing.
-Table \ref{tab:mquake} presents our main results, which demonstrate the effectiveness of InComeS in both single-editing and batch-editing scenarios.
-In addition, InComeS surpasses ICL in all metrics except single 2-edits and 3-edits for Qwen2.5-7B, which shows that our method can effectively select relevant information from the editing contexts.
-Interestingly, single-edit specialized methods (such as ROME) collapse even in the single multi-hop query setting, revealing their incapability to handle complex editing scenarios. \paragraph{Natural language edits} One of our method's advantages is its flexibility in handling a variety of editing contexts with different formats.
+\paragraph{Natural language edits} One of our method's advantages is its flexibility in handling a variety of editing contexts with different formats.
 Unlike many traditional editing methods like ROME \cite{rome} and MEMIT \cite{memit}, which require the input to follow the triplet-like fact statement format, InComeS can take edits in free-text forms without explicitly labeled subjects and objects.
 To verify our method's capability for such scenarios, we adopt the DUNE dataset, which includes \textit{natural-language form edits}, and the results are shown in Table \ref{tab:dune}.
 Following the original paper of DUNE \cite{dune}, we include fine-tuning, LoRA, SERAC \cite{serac}, and ICL as our baselines.
 The result confirms our method's capability to handle natural language edits.
-Interestingly, the raw model itself is a strong baseline in the batch editing scenario, which may demonstrate the fast-evolving model capabilities over the years. \paragraph{Evaluation on portability} We further evaluate our method on two popular editing datasets that require reasoning abilities: $Wiki_{counterfact}$ \cite{ripple-effects, knowedit} and the extended ZsRE \cite{Yao, knowedit}.
-Table~\ref{tab:portability-result} shows the results.\footnote{We only present methods deemed representative and powerful on these two datasets, detailed version can be found in Appendix.} Our primary focus is on portability, as it serves as the most representative metric for assessing a model’s comprehensive understanding of the editing information.
+Interestingly, the raw model itself is a strong baseline in the batch editing scenario, which may demonstrate the fast-evolving model capabilities over the years.

+\paragraph{Evaluation on portability} We further evaluate our method on two popular editing datasets that require reasoning abilities: $Wiki_{counterfact}$ \cite{ripple-effects, knowedit} and the extended ZsRE \cite{Yao, knowedit}.
+Table~\ref{tab:portability-result} shows the results.
+Our primary focus is on portability, as it serves as the most representative metric for assessing a model’s comprehensive understanding of the editing information.
 Overall, our method achieves performance comparable to ICL and consistently outperforms other baselines.
-As expected, traditional editing methods such as fine-tuning and ROME exhibit high edit success rates; however, their portability scores generally lag behind the top-performing methods, highlighting a common limitation of these approaches.
-In contrast, ICL-based approaches that leverage the in-context learning capabilities of LLMs demonstrate superior performance in complex editing scenarios that require reasoning, owing to the enhanced context understanding of LLMs. \paragraph{Scaling up contexts}
+More analysis about the detailed results is given in Appendix \ref{appendix.edit-success-metric}.